-This site is our family’s platform to share the growing, foraging, and making stuff that we love to do!
+Unruly Gardening is a family website project where we share all of the growing, foraging, preserving, homesteading, and crafting projects that we love to do!

-We battle persistent invasives: 3+ acres of kudzu, plus autumn olive, Japanese knotweed, bush honeysuckle, wineberries, and bittersweet oriental, all organically with a lot of manual labor and the help of 14 myotonic goat wethers, with the goal to help preserve the forest and creek area filled with treasured natives such as black cohosh, bloodroot, slippery elm, lady slippers, and more.
+We battle persistent invasive plants which include: kudzu, autumn olive, Japanese knotweed, bush honeysuckle, barberry, wineberries, and bittersweet oriental – using a lot of manual labor and the help of 14 myotonic goat wethers.

-We have gardens of various sizes, beehives, are working on establishing a food forest, and enjoy farming our woods, especially with mushrooms.
+We have multiple gardens of various sizes, several beehives, and enjoy farming our woods, especially with mushrooms.

 We have lots to share, so we hope you find something useful, helpful, interesting, or inspiring here!

-PS: You can view an informal walk around our gardens and farm at this video: ?
+PS: You can view an informal walk around our gardens and farm (in 2022) at this video: 😊